US/DS Light Blinking: Causes and Fixes

 3. Make sure your modem boots up fully (about 2-3 extra minutes) before reconnecting your router.

-This power cycle flushes out any glitches and reestablishes the hardware connections.
+This power cycle flushes out glitches and reestablishes the connection.

-Check the US DS light status.
-Remember solid light = a good connection, blinking = connecting/intermittent connection issues, and no light = no connection.
-Stop here if you see solid light , then check Internet connectivity on all your devices.
-If the US/DS light is still blinking move on to the next step.
+Check the US/DS light status.
+Remember solid = locked, blinking = connecting, and off = no channel.
+If the US/DS light is still blinking, move on to the next step.

 Ensure Coaxial Cables are Tight

-Loose cabling is a prevalent issue.
-Verify all coaxial cable connections at both ends are screwed in completely finger-tight.
-Check the connections to your modem, router, and any wall outlets or splitters.
+Loose cabling is common.
+Verify all coaxial cable connections at both ends are finger‑tight.
+Check the connections to your modem/gateway, router, and any wall outlets or splitters.

 • Firmly push all connectors into their ports